plushmonkey/JedCore/README.md

   - Change it so the cooldown starts on launch rather than on sourcing.
 - Improve FireBall and FireShots.
   - Add configuration option for shield collisions for both FireBall and FireShots.
-  - Reflect both of the abilities off of AirShield when ShieldCollisions is enabled.
+  - Reflect both of the abilities off of AirShield when AirShield collisions are enabled.
-  - Destroy both of the abilities in FireShield when ShieldCollisions is enabled.
+  - Destroy both of the abilities in FireShield when FireShield collisions are enabled.
   - Make FireBall blaze trail configurable.
   - Change FireBall blaze trail so it lags behind the attack.
 - Revert passive sand blocks before using them.
 This stops abilities from turning the blocks into permanent sand.